Mosquito-Borne Illnesses: Facts, Figures and Prevention

 - Traditionally in Florida, mosquitoes are most active in summer and early fall and more dormant late fall through spring.

-- To help avoid being bitten by Aedes aegypti or other mosquito species, health and mosquito control officials advise using mosquito repellents that contain 20 percent to 30 percent DEET, picaridin or oil of lemon eucalyptus.
+- To help avoid being bitten by Aedes aegypti or other mosquito species, health and mosquito control officials advise using mosquito repellents that contain 20 to 30 percent DEET, picaridin or oil of lemon eucalyptus.
 DEET is not recommended for use on children younger than 2 months old.
-Wearing long sleeves and pants, when comfortable to do so, provides additional protection.
+Wearing permethrin-treated long sleeve shirts and pants, when comfortable to do so, provides additional protection.
 When inside, close windows and use air conditioning.
 Or, if windows are open, check screens to ensure there are no holes.

-- In 2009, cases of dengue surfaced in a small area of Key West only, likely brought in by someone bitten by a dengue-carrying mosquito outside the U.S. However, there have been no confirmed dengue fever cases in Key West since November 2010 and no health advisories were issued discouraging travel to Key West or the Florida Keys because of the virus.
+- In 2009, cases of dengue surfaced in a small area of Key West only, brought in by someone bitten by a dengue-carrying mosquito outside the U.S. However, there have been no confirmed dengue fever cases in Key West since November 2010 and no health advisories were issued discouraging travel to Key West or the Florida Keys because of the virus.

 More information is available via these links: